Jailbait (2004 film): Plot

 Moments later, Jake again prods the now bruised and bloody Randy to tell him about his "worst fuck."
-Randy tells Jake about his first sexual experience: he was 17 and drunk in a Tijuana strip club, and paid a stripper $35 for oral sex in a room above the dance floor.
+Randy tells Jake about his first sexual experience: he was 17 and drunk in a Tijuana strip club, and paid a stripper $35 for oral sex with a condom on in a room above the dance floor.
 Afterwards, he saw the same stripper perform a striptease in which she revealed that she was a pre-operational transsexual.
 Randy then tells Jake that he "thought that was the worst it was ever going to get," insinuating that his current situation as Jake's sex slave is far worse.
 Jake appears angry and offended, but then seems guilt ridden.
 Again, Jake snaps out of his more tender feelings and, replacing them with cruelty, forces Randy to perform oral sex on him.
-Afterward, Jake makes pleasant conversation as Randy lies in the fetal position in his bunk.
+Afterward, Jake makes pleasant conversation about their ongoing backgammon game as Randy lies in the fetal position in his bunk.

 That night, as Jake sleeps, Randy creeps silently to his cellmate's bedside, preparing to stab him in the throat with a pencil as the older man sleeps.
 Randy hesitates and Jake wakes up.
 Jake doesn't attempt to physically restrain Randy, but instead tells him that he doesn't have the heart to kill a man in cold blood, and that even if he did he wouldn't kill him.
 Jake tells Randy that he is all that Randy has, that he is his protection, alluding perhaps to an even more brutal sexual slavery among other inmates were he not tied down to Jake.
 He sincerely tells Randy that he is his only friend.
 Jake then tells Randy to go back to his bed and think about all the things he will do when he is finally released.